MP Estate Planning UK

 Developing a Succession Plan

-• Identify potential successors and their strengths.
+• Identify potential successors and honestly assess their strengths, weaknesses, and commitment.

 Key Considerations in Succession Planning